-China and India have the largest numbers of people aged 65 and older, and although the United States, Japan, Germany, Italy and France are among the top 10 countries with the largest older populations, Brazil, Pakistan, Mexico, Thailand, Bangladesh, Vietnam, and Nigeria are also in the top 25 (U.S. Census Bureau, International Data Base).
+China and India have the largest numbers of people aged 65 and older, and although France, Germany, Italy, Japan, and the United States are among the top 10 countries with the largest older populations, Bangladesh, Brazil, Mexico, Nigeria, Pakistan, Thailand, and Vietnam are also in the top 25 (U.S. Census Bureau, International Data Base).
 The median age in Brazil is expected to increase from the current 29 to 41 by 2040, in South Africa from 24 to 32, and in Pakistan from 21 to 32.
-The time frame necessary for significant growth in the proportion of people age 65 and older is also more compact in developing countries.
-For example, those 65plus were 7 percent of the U.S. population in 1944 and will be 14 percent by 2013.
-Brazil has just reached the 7 percent mark, but will have 14 percent by 2032, a doubling within 21 years compared to 69 in the United States (U.S. Census Bureau, International Data Base).
-That the rate of change in population aging is much more rapid for developing countries than countries that have already completed the first demographic transition may not be surprising since the proportions of elderly in developing countries is now relatively small.
+The time frame necessary for significant growth in the proportion of people aged 65 and older is also more compact in developing countries.
+For example, those aged 65 and older were 7 percent of the U.S. population in 1944 and will be 14 percent by 2013.
+Brazil has just reached the 7 percent mark but will have 14 percent by 2032, a doubling within 21 years compared to 69 in the United States (U.S. Census Bureau, International Data Base).
+That the rate of change in population aging is much more rapid for developing countries than countries that have already completed the first demographic transition may not be surprising because the proportions of elderly in developing countries is now relatively small.
 Much of Sub-Saharan Africa, for example, will continue to have single-digit proportions of people aged 65 and older decades into the future; however by 2040, 76 percent of the world's 65 and older population will live in developing countries (Kinsella, 2000).
 Although the proportions of older people in the population will be higher in developed countries, their absolute numbers will be swamped by the elderly living in the developing world.